karlkfi/kpt-config-sync/docs/git_user_guide.md

 ### Cluster-level Policies

-Cluster-level policies will function in the same manner as in a vanilla kubernetes cluster with the only addition being that Nomos will distribute and manage them on the workload clusters.
+Cluster-level policies will function in the same manner as in a vanilla kubernetes cluster with the only addition being that GKE Policy Management will distribute and manage them on the workload clusters.

 Cluster-level policies must be placed immediately within the root policyspace directory.
 Since cluster-level policies have far-reaching effect, they should